thekswenson/PEWO_thekswenson/examples/3_placement_accuracy_for_HIV_genomes/README.md

 ```
 snakemake -p --cores 2 --resources mem_mb=8000 \
 --snakefile eval_accuracy.smk \
---config workdir=`pwd`/examples/3_placement_accuracy_for_HIV_genomes/run \
 --configfile examples/3_placement_accuracy_for_HIV_genomes/config.yaml
 ```

 ## Comments

-In this example, 'workdir' and 'query_user' config flags are set dynamically, as it is required they are passed as absolute paths.
-You could also set them manually by editing the config.yaml file before launch.

 Raw results will be written in 'examples/3_placement_accuracy_for_HIV_genomes/run'.